pwnieexpress/2014-security-tools-review/showoff_slideshow/sections/05_outro/01_learned.md

 <!SLIDE bullets >

-# What have we tried to teach?
+# What have we tried to share?

 * Some tools need some love...
 * Pick a friendly license